marcopennekamp/lore/spec/03-multi-functions.md

 That is, we look at all functions $f \in \mathcal{F}$ and choose only those whose **input types are a supertype** of the given argument type $t$.
 Hence, we choose functions which could be called with the given argument type.
 We cannot choose functions that have a more specific input type than the given argument type, because we need to invoke the function with valid arguments.

 We take functions with a **more general input type** into account, because such functions *can* be invoked with a subtype of the input type, i.e. with more specific arguments than needed.
 This is important for the case in which we cannot find a function that specifically meets the argument type $t$.

+Lastly, some functions of the multi-function can contain **parametric types**.
+As we are looking for fitting functions, we only have to check that a given input type could feasibly satisfy the parametric type constraints.
+For now, parametric types only have one notion of constraint: upper type bounds.
+We thus substitute type variables with their type bounds and find the fit as usual.

 ---